At a Glance

 Lynne deBenedette is a Senior Lecturer in the Department of Slavic Studies at Brown University.
 Her research interests involve issues in second language acquisition (SLA) which affect teaching practice, including curriculum design / program articulation, effective use of technology, processing instruction and foreign language teacher education and the professional development of language instructors.

 Language courses are taught by language faculty from the Nevsky Institute of Language and Culture, located in the heart of St. Petersburg.
 Founded in 1996, the Institute today is recognized for a dynamic approach to language instruction, teaching and research, offering coursework in Russian language studies and a variety of other subjects.
 Students receive 90 hours instruction in Russian language from experienced Russian faculty, under the supervision of the Brown program director.

 Housing and Meals

 The program features homestays with Russian families.
 Living with a Russian family is a unique cultural experience that will enhance the students’ language acquisition, provide a support network, and create a safe, enjoyable, and friendly environment for a newly arrived international student.
-You will benefit from traditional Russian hospitality and will be able to develop friendships that will last beyond your stay in Russia.
+Participants benefit from traditional Russian hospitality and will be able to develop friendships that will last beyond their stay in Russia.
 All the host families are carefully screened for security and appropriate living conditions.
-In collaboration with Nevsky Institute, Brown will make every effort to place you in a family that meets your needs and expectations.
+In collaboration with Nevsky Institute, Brown will make every effort to place students in families that meets their needs and expectations.
 We cannot arrange for housing arrangements prior to or after the program dates.